Trunkie-251/Reymaland-lore-cache/Lore/THE EMPIRE/Destinies.md

 A face dancer is a non-sentient creature created for the means of infiltration and assasination.
 Not self-aware, but damn-good at mimicking human behaviors to a tee.

-However, a good genesmith can literally *sniff* them out, due to being able to identify the pheromones used by fance-dancers to transformer.
+However, a good genesmith can literally *sniff* them out, due to being able to identify the pheromones used by fance-dancers to transform into other creatures.